Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

   if (metadata) {
     if (!metadata.registration_endpoint) {
+      throw new Error(
-      throw new Error("Incompatible auth server: does not support dynamic client registration");
+        "Incompatible auth server: does not support dynamic client registration", );
     }

     registrationUrl = new URL(metadata.registration_endpoint);